voltworksmanagement-dotcom/voltworksmanagement-dotcom/README.md

+# This the guideline for the present and future reponsiee of STD (Service Tech.
+Department) of the Voltworks Technologies pvt ltd.
+## all the details of specific techs build within and for the company is mentioned in this repo. it does not include the codes of RnD Department.
 # Projects

-A list of repositories I manage, with tech stack, role, and hosting details.
+A list of repositories managed by different people with tech stack, role, and hosting details.
+In case of employee change this ownership must be handed over to respective reponsible person.

 ---